 Teachers who have found success and satisfaction in direct sales have some advice for other educators considering network marketing:

 Research the company and costs.

-Be sure to consider on-going and marketing costs as well.
+Be sure to consider ongoing and marketing costs.
 “It can be easy to be swept up in a product that you love but not recognize the cost it takes to maintain current products, minimum monthly sales requirements and samples,” Richardson says.